Proper Disposal of Hazardous Waste between Events

 City disposal facilities accept car batteries, up to five (5) gallons of motor oil per residence, household appliances, and up to five (5) tires (no oversized tires) per residence per year.
 Bring your current Phoenix Municipal Services bill and matching I.D.

 Use or burn up propane in small (1 lb) canisters.
-Place empty canister in the garbage container.
-Take BBQ cylinders/tanks to a propane dealer for reuse or recycling or save them for the HHW collection events.
+Take cylinders or tanks to a propane dealer or scrap metal recycler for recycling or save them for the HHW collection events.

 We do not collect sharps/syringes at our HHW events.